 Additional measures announced by Central Bank of Ireland (CBI):

-Lastly, the Commission for Regulation of Utilities has issued a moratorium on disconnections of domestic customers for non-payment to the gas and electricity suppliers.
+Lastly, the Commission for Regulation of Utilities issued a moratorium on disconnections of domestic customers for non-payment to the gas and electricity suppliers.

 National measures specific to the music sector or to culture in general

 The music sector could benefit from the the COVID-19 Wage Subsidy Package and Pandemic Unemployment Payement.

 - On 16th June 2020, the Government announced €25 million in extra support to help the Arts and Culture sector recover from the Covid19 Emergency.
 The funding included bursaries and commissions to artists and arts organisations, and resources for museums and culture workers as they prepare for the re-opening of society that summer.
 This was brand new funding, coming on top of funding previously allocated to the sector.
 A total of €20 million was to be allocated to the Arts Council bringing its allocation that year to €100 million.
 A further €5 million was to be made available for other measures, including securing the future of key cultural and museum spaces and facilities throughout Ireland, and the production of high-quality digital art and on-line performances.
 See more here.

 Ireland’s new Live Performance Support Scheme (announced on November 2nd 2020) aimed to enable promoters, producers and venues plan to live performances in the coming months.
 The €5 million fund was to allow commercial organisers of live performances to commence preparations immediately and productions to go ahead, with either a live audience or to share content through streaming.